sa6mwa/kryptograf/README.md

     ErrKeyLength            error = errors.New("key length must be 16, 24 or 32 (for AES-128, AES-192 or AES-256)")
-    ErrHMACValidationFailed error = errors.New("HMAC validation failed (corrupt data or wrong encryption key)") ErrStop                 error = errors.New("stopped processing json stream") )
+    ErrHMACValidationFailed error = errors.New("HMAC validation failed (corrupt data or wrong encryption key)") ErrStop                 error = errors.New("stopped processing json stream") ErrKeyExists            error = errors.New("key already exist in KeyValueMap") )
 ```